emlearn/emlearn-micropython/examples/har_trees/README.md

 ## TODO

-- Setup train+eval pipeline.
+- Setup conversion and export of emlearn RF model
 - Setup evaluation on a small dataset.
-Export data as .npy file.
-Runnable on host and device
+Run on device
 - Setup end-2-end demo for a hardware device.
+M5StickC
 - Run the training + test/evaluation in CI
 - Add instructions how to run to this README